Re-authorize your Salesforce account

 Section titled “Reconnect your Salesforce account”- Log in to OutboundSync.

-- Go to Connected Accounts → Salesforce.
+- Go to Connected accounts → Salesforce.

-For where to find your Consumer Key, Consumer Secret, and domain — and screenshots of each step — see Connect app in OutboundSync in the Salesforce setup guide.
+For first-time setup, or if you need to find your Connected App credentials, see Connect app in OutboundSync in the Salesforce setup guide.

 After reconnecting